 Now it’s time to place the sliced-up, cheese-stuffed bread on some foil because this next step will get messy.
 Combine the melted butter with diced green onions and poppy seeds and drizzle generously all over.
 Get this in as many nooks and crannies as you can and just like the cheese step, don’t ignore the sides!

-Also when you’re drizzling the butter, try to get them in between the cuts as much as you can.
-It’s best to have a pouring vessel where you have more control over the amount poured so you end up with an even spread of melted butter.
+There’s going to be a lot of lifting of bread to get in between cuts and it’s best to have a good pouring vessel with a spout so you have more control over the amount of butter mix poured and an even spread of melted butter.

 Nutrition for 8 oz. cheese: